-Causes of a Miscarriage
+Causes of cat miscarriage

-Inherited diseases can put a feline pregnancy at higher risk for miscarriage, as can a susceptibility to FIP, or feline infectious peritonitis.
-Severe stress, trauma or poor nutrition also can cause a miscarriage.
+Inherited diseases can put a feline at higher risk for miscarriage as can a susceptibility to FIP, or feline infectious peritonitis.
+Severe stress, trauma or poor nutrition can also cause a miscarriage.

 Prompt vet attention is advised if you suspect a miscarriage so you can protect against hemorrhage or infection that can result if tissue remains in the uterus.
-Your vet may conduct a physical exam or ultrasound to determine whether your cat is experiencing or recently suffered a miscarriage.
+Your vet will conduct an ultrasound to determine whether your cat is experiencing or recently suffered a miscarriage.

-False Pregnancy in Cats
+False pregnancy in cats

 A false pregnancy in cats occurs when a queen goes into heat and ovulates but does not get pregnant.
 Her body produces more progesterone despite a lack of the presence of embryos, and the cat's body believe she's pregnant.
 Because a cat's body thinks she's pregnant, she will show many of the signs of being pregnant.
 This makes false pregnancies difficult to diagnose.